upper/upper.io/upper-docs/upper.io/v3/content/ql/index.md

 );
 ```

-Use the `ql` command line tool to create a `example.db` database
+The `ql` command line tool is used to create an `example.db` database file:
-file.

 ```
 rm -f example.db